Making Tax Digital – MTD – is HMRCs strategy for moving all business taxes to a digital platform.

 In terms of software choices, most mainstream programs should be MTD compatible.
 Whitefield have partnered with FreeAgent which we believe will offer most of our clients an economical way of meeting MTD obligations.

-Key aspects for Making tax Digital for VAT are:
+Making Tax Digital for VAT (MTDfV)

+This came into effect for most VAT registered businesses from April 2019.
 It affects any business which is compulsorily registered for VAT, that is to say with a turnover over the VAT threshold £85,000.
 Businesses with a turnover below that level, but registered for VAT voluntarily, do not need to comply with MTDfV unless their turnover goes over the VAT threshold.